Skip to main content

 # 3. Test with memory optimization (if compatible)

-uddin-lang --memory-optimize --profile myproject.din
+uddin-lang --memory-optimize-stable --profile myproject.din

 # 4. Normal execution